AmrEssamAbdulAzim/AmrEssamAbdulAzim/README.md

 - 👋 Hi, I’m @AmrEssamAbdulAzim
 - I am interested in machine learning and social sciences!
-I have tiried multiple tasks in Deep learning specially NLP and Anomaly Detection.
+I worked on multiple tasks in Deep learning specially NLP and Anomaly Detection.